-This manual describes the Viglen Vig410P Motherboard inside your computer.
+This manual describes the Viglen Vig430P Motherboard inside your computer.
 The Motherboard is the most important part of your computer.
 It contains all of the CPU, memory and graphics circuitry that make the computer work.

-The Vig410P is built upon the functionality and the capability of the Intel 5500 chipset platform.
-The Vig410P Motherboard provides the performance required for dual processor-based CAD workstations or graphic-intensive systems.
-The 5500 chipset consists of the 5500 (LGA 1366) processor, the 5500 (North Bridge), and the South Bridge (ICH10R).
-With the Intel QuickPath interconnect (QPI) controller built in, the 5500 Series Processor platform is the first dual-processing platform that offers the next generation point-to-point system interconnect interface, replacing the current Front Side Bus Technology that substantially enhances system performance with increased bandwidth and scalability.
+The Vig430P is built upon the functionality and the capability of the Intel C602 chipset platform.
+The Vig430P Motherboard provides the performance required for dual processor-based CAD workstations or graphic-intensive systems.
+With the Intel QuickPath interconnect (QPI) controller built in, the E5-2400 Series Processor platform offers the next generation point-to-point system interconnect interface, outperforming the previous generation of QPI and offering enhanced system performance with increased bandwidth and scalability.

-This manual contains technical information about the Viglen Vig410P Motherboard and other hardware components inside your computer.
+This manual contains technical information about the Viglen Vig430P Motherboard and other hardware components inside your computer.
 If you are new to computers we recommend that you read the user guide first.
 If you are an experienced computer user this manual should provide all the information you will need to perform simple upgrades and maintenance.